Terms and Conditions On-line Lessons

 1.3.
 Should any monies be outstanding then we reserve the right to discontinue that student’s studies and charge interest at 7.5% over and above the current base rate as held by Lloyds Bank.

 1.4.
-The course fees do not include costs that are incurred on your behalf such as examination fees, personal medical insurance.
-Coursebooks are not included in the course fees.
-However, you will not need to buy a coursebook for the on-line courses.
+The course fees do not include costs that are incurred on your behalf such as examination fees, Coursebooks are not included in the course fees.
+However, you will not need to buy a coursebook as they are not usually required for on-line courses.

 1.5.
 ‘Distance Contract’ means a distance contract or an off-premises contract as defined in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (as amended from time to time).
 In the event of a Distance Contract, students who are EU citizens shall have the right to cancel within 14 days of the initial application.
 If a student exercises his or her right to cancel during this fourteen-day period, he or she will receive a full refund of all amounts already paid by the student less any fees charged for services already performed by UKCE.